PX4/PX4-Devguide/en/middleware/micrortps.md

 ```

-## PX4 Firmware: the micro RTPS client
+## PX4 Firmware side: the micro RTPS client

-The agent application runs as both a uORB node and as a micro RTPS node.
+The client application runs as both a uORB node and as a micro RTPS node.
 As a uORB node the agent could be subscribed to several topics as well as publish under internal uORB topics.
 The application receives from a internal publishers the messages, serializes the struct and writes it trough an UART
 device or UDP port selected by the user.
 Also will be reading from the UART device or UDP port and then publish the info
 to the internal subscribers.